practicajs/practica/docs/blog/crucial-tests/index.md

 Here are a handful of examples that might open your mind to a whole new class of risks and tests

-_Side note: I've just released a comprehensive testing course that I've been working on for two years. 🎁 It's now on sale, but only for the month of July.
-Check it out at [testjavascript.com](https://testjavascript.com/)_
+**July 2023: My testing course was launched: I've just released a comprehensive testing course that I've been working on for two years. 🎁 It's now on sale, but only for the month of July.
+Check it out at [testjavascript.com](https://testjavascript.com/)**

 ## **Test Examples**